I spent two weeks comparing AI tools before I realized I was procrastinating.

 The rabbit hole is real

-If you’re building a personal brand with AI in 2026, the tool options are endless.
+If you are building a personal brand with AI in 2026, the tool options are endless.
 AI writing tools.
 AI video tools.
 AI scheduling tools.
 AI image tools.
 AI voice tools.
-Every week there’s a new one.
+Every week there is a new one.
 Every one promises to save you time.

 The irony is that comparing them all wastes more time than picking the wrong one.